pcanelas/rospec.github.io/docs/language/tf-frames.md

 - Tracks the evolution of these relationships over time
 - Provides a distributed framework where different components can contribute transforms

-Common misconfigurations in transform frames include:

-- Missing transforms creating disconnected frame segments
-- Multiple components broadcasting the same transform
-- Incorrect parent-child relationships
-- Outdated or stale transforms

-These issues can lead to serious problems like navigation failures, collisions, or unpredictable motion. rospec helps prevent these problems through static verification of transform relationships.

 ## Specifying Transform Broadcasts

 Components that publish transforms use the `broadcast` keyword: